 Essie calls it “cheeky, blush pink polish” and neutral.
 I’m not a pink gal, and this color reads more rosy and soft to me, but it’s very grown-up too.

 Any other good fall/winter nail polish colors I should know about:)?

 I know I always say this, but this month flew by in a flash.
 Like I can’t even believe it.
 October, you are here waaaay too soon.
 And if this weekend tells us anything about what we’re in store for weather-wise, we might have to build a boat to make it to the holidays.
 So.
 Much.
 Rain.

 Anyway, here are some of my very favorite pins this month.
 They seem to have a very “fallish” feel to them – lots of leather and dark colors:).

-For sources and info, follow me on Pinterest here.
-Happy Monday!
+For product sources, follow me on Pinterest here.
+Have a happy week!